Accessibility Innovations and Emerging Technologies Research Lab

 2. Step 2: Conversion & UDL Review

-We convert the notes into PreTeXt (text/equations) and PreFigure (images/diagrams) XML formats.
+We help convert the notes into accessible formats, for example, PreTeXt (text/equations) and PreFigure (images/diagrams) XML formats for math and math-heavy topics.
 (Note: LaTeX is easiest to convert).
 We concurrently evaluate the material for pedagogical soundness and Universal Design for Learning (UDL), consulting with faculty on any suggested changes.

 3. Step 3: Tactile & Tech Enhancements